FuelLabs/sway-applications/.devops/repo/README.md

 #### `bump`

-Bumping each project from its current `fuel-toolchain.toml` to the one in this repository.
+Bump each project from its current `fuel-toolchain.toml` to the one in this repository.
 If the bump fails then the project will be restored to its previous toolchain

 ```sh
 cargo run bump